richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 :::image type="content" source="../media/engage/admin/config-and-connect-9.png" alt-text="Migrating the existing network's content to the new network.":::

-1. Log in to the legacy external network using admin privileges.
+1. Sign in to the legacy external network using admin privileges.

 2. In the Admin experience, select **Export users** to export the set of user accounts in the legacy external network.
 Entra produces a .CSV file that contains your user account information.

-3. As the Global Admin for the new Entra tenant, log-in to the Entra Portal.
+3. As the Global Admin for the new Entra tenant, sign in to the Entra Portal.
 To bulk-add the users from the legacy external network, provide the exported users' CSV file to bulk-invite them as guests in the new network.

 :::image type="content" source="../media/engage/admin/config-and-connect-10.png" alt-text="The Entra console provides the bulk-invite feature.":::